 Flores belongs to the Lesser Sunda Islands (Nusa Tenggara Timur shortened to NTT) of

-however is Kupang on West Timor.
-West of Flores are Sumbawa, Lombok and Bali.
+Flores are Sumbawa, Lombok and Bali.
 East of Flores are Lembata, Pantar and Alor.
 South and southeast are Sumba and Timor.

 HISTORY & FLORES TODAY

-Before the Portuguese came to Flores in the 16th century the island was named Tandjoeng Bunga (Tanjung Bunga
+Before the Portuguese came to Flores in the 16th century the island was named Tandjoeng Bunga (Tanjung Bunga according to the

 The people from Larantuka and Sikka became successful in sandalwood trading.
-They spoke Malay while trading and Portuguese for their religion and a mix of these
+They spoke Malay while trading and Portuguese for their religion and a mix of these became a local dialect.

 After 5 years of negotiation mid-19th century the Dutch took over all Portuguese possessions in the region (except East Timor) for 200.000 guilders (almost € 91.000).
-After this, Flores became part of the territory of the Dutch East Indies (Nederlands Oost Indie).
+After this, Flores became part of the territory of the Dutch East Indies (Nederlands Oost-Indië).

 For further reading: about Flores on Wiki

 Flores today is a laidback island with few signs of the hasty world we live in.
 Traditions (adat) are still on a high level.
 People are living their calm and simple life.
 Most people live from what is given by nature eg fish, coffee, cocoa, cloves, candlenuts and seaweed.
-Industry in one of the few towns is low key.
-Cloth weaving (ikat) is a home industry mainly to provide their adat needs and for tourists.
+Industry in the few towns is low key.
+Cloth weaving (ikat) is a home industry mainly to provide their adat needs.
 In tourist areas and in particular Labuan Bajo people also find an income through the tourism industry.
 Many people try their chances on other islands to make money, for example on Jawa, Bali, Papua ore more nearby South Sulawesi and Timor or abroad in South East Asia and the Middle East.
 Economic progress is slow.

 Expect temperatures with an average between 30C° - 35C° in coastal areas/lowland by day and 25C° - 30C° in mountain areas.
 Nights in mountain areas are comfortably cool.

 PEOPLE & RELIGION

-The people of Flores are extremely friendly, welcoming and open and proud to show you their beautiful island.
+The people of Flores are extremely friendly, welcoming, open and proud to show you their beautiful island.
 The majority of Flores citizens are Roman Catholic.
-Muslim communities are usually located in coastal areas.
-In the bigger towns like Maumere, Ende, Larantuka and Labuan Bajo these religions are mixed, however apart from Labuan Bajo Roman Catholic is still the majority.
+Muslim communities are mainly located in coastal areas.
+In the bigger towns like Maumere, Ende, Larantuka and Labuan Bajo these religions are mixed, however apart from Labuan Bajo, Roman Catholic is still the majority.